gristlekinginc/metsci-site-v2/blog/2025-04-30-4-Ways-To-Improve-Your-LoRaWAN-Business.md

 Test what’s available on site and don’t be afraid to figure out roaming agreements with other providers.
 The most pervasive and easiest network to use (completely permissionless) will probably be Helium, a global community network with [coverage across most of the developed world](https://world.helium.com/en/iot/coverage).

-Sign up for a free [MeteoScientific Console account](https://console.meteoscientific.com/front/login) and carry a field tester with you to your next potential client.
+Sign up for a free [MeteoScientific Console account](https://console.meteoscientific.com/front/login) and carry a field tester with you to your next potential client to test it out.
 You get your first 400 Data Credits (24 byte each) for free, and I think you’ll be pleasantly surprised with the coverage.

 This can make for a great demo to not have to set up a gateway.